 A vibrant place to be at the best of times.
 Shoreditch is a great place to spot street art with hubs centred around the Redchurch Street, Leonard Street/Old Street and Rivington Street/Curtain Road areas.
 It attracts the best artists and boasts a vibrant local street art scene.
 Potter around at most times of day particularly in the summer and you are bound to see something going on.
 Click the link to learn more about street art in Shoreditch.

 The epicentre of street art in the UK!
 Brick Lane is where it is at when it comes to London Street Art.
 From Whitechapel in the south to Bethnal Green and Shoreditch in the north.
 The lane has played host to many communities over the years and the artistic one is just the latest.
-With hubs around the old Seven Stars Car Park, Hanbury Street, The Old Truman Brewery, Pedley Street, Cheshire Street, Scalter Street and the Nomadic Community Gardens there are so many great spots to visit.
+With hubs around the old Seven Stars Car Park, Hanbury Street, The Truman Brewery, Pedley Street, Cheshire Street, Scalter Street and the Nomadic Community Gardens there are so many great spots to visit.

 For a map of all the locations, have a look here and for some other honorary mentions you might want to have a look around the south London areas of Brockley and Croydon both of which are really starting to grow their scenes.

 For other more established areas to see street art in London, where work may happen on a less frequent basis.
 Have a look at the areas around the South Bank, Chrisp Street, Petticoat Lane Market and Whitecross Street there was a time when these areas were more thriving than they are now but they all still has some good stuff to see.